-Glover will be honored at the Officer of the Month Luncheon held Wednesday, April 12, 2017 at noon at the Azalea City Golf Course Club, 1000 Gaillard Drive.
-The Midtown Optimist Club sponsors the luncheon.
+Andrews will be recognized at the Officer of the Month Luncheon, sponsored by the Midtown Optimist Club, Wednesday, May 10, 2017 at noon.
+The monthly luncheon is held at the Azalea City Golf Course Club, 1000 Gaillard Drive.